Sharafuddin of Selangor: Marriages and children

 In August 2016, as Sultan, he married television personality Norashikin Abdul Rahman, now known as Tengku Permaisuri Norashikin.
-The solemnisation ceremony was performed by Selangor Mufti Datuk Mohd Tamyes Abd Wahid at Masjid Istana Diraja in Istana Alam Shah, Klang and were witnessed by Selangor deputy mufti Dr Anhar Opir, Imam Mohd Rasid Mahful, former deputy mufti of Selangor Datuk Abdul Majid Omar and Selangor Islamic Religious Council member Datuk Salehuddin Saidin.
+The solemnisation ceremony was performed by Selangor Mufti Dato’ Mohd Tamyes Abd Wahid at the Masjid Istana Diraja in the Istana Alam Shah, Klang and was witnessed by Selangor deputy mufti Dr Anhar Opir, Imam Mohd Rasid Mahful, former deputy mufti of Selangor Dato’ Abdul Majid Omar and Selangor Islamic Religious Council member Datuk Salehuddin Saidin.

 Interests

 Sharafuddin is known for being adventurous, having circumnavigated the world and scaled a mountain.
 At 30, he climbed Mount Kinabalu.

 Prior to becoming Sultan, Sharafuddin was an avid sailor.
 In 1995, he circumnavigated his yacht, SY Jugra, around the world.
 The journey took 22 months.
-He sold the yacht before becoming Sultan.
+He sold the yacht before becoming sultan.
 The Raja Muda Selangor International Regatta, a major annual sailing event, is named after him.

 He has also taken part in rallies and long distance car races.
 He joined and completed the 1997 Peking to Paris Motor Challenge in his 1932 Ford Model B. He covered 16,000 km in 43 days, winning the silver medal in the vintage car category.
 In 1986, he drove a Proton Saga from Kota Kinabalu to Kuching, covering 1,111 km in two days.

-Titles, styles and honours
+Titles, styles, honours and recognitions

-Sharafuddin's full style and title is: Duli Yang Maha Mulia Sultan Sharafuddin Idris Shah Alhaj ibni Almarhum Sultan Salahuddin Abdul Aziz Shah Alhaj, Sultan dan Yang di-Pertuan Selangor Darul Ehsan Serta Segala Daerah Takluknya.